The Not-Too-Late Show with Elmo: International broadcast

 In Southeast Asia, the series is aired through HBO Go and episodes are released alongside their HBO Max releases in the United States.
 In Canada, the series premiered on Treehouse TV on September 5, 2020.
 In New Zealand, the series premiered on TVNZ OnDemand on January 8, 2021.
 The show began airing on Cartoon Network in the United States on January 28, 2022, under the Cartoonito brand.

-Reruns of the series began airing exclusively on the PBS Kids 24/7 channel on February 10, 2023.
+The series premiered on public television on February 10, 2023, on the PBS Kids 24/7 channel, where reruns aired until May 10, 2024.
+Each broadcast included one 15-minute episode of the show, followed by PBS Kids short series, such as City Island and Jelly, Ben & Pogo, to fill the remaining time of the half-hour timeslot.

-Sesame Workshop announced the production of an Israeli adaptation of the series, titled The Talk Show with Elmo (תוכנית האירוח של אלמו), which is slated to premiere on Hop!
-Channel in October of the same year.
+Sesame Workshop also produced an Israel adaptation of the series, titled The Talk Show with Elmo (תוכנית האירוח של אלמו), which premiered on Hop!
+Channel in October 2022.
 14 episodes have been produced.

 Production

 The pilot show was directed by Benjamin Lehmann and was produced in January 2019, and features special guest Kacey Musgraves performing "Rubber Duckie".
 Full production of the series took place in November and December 2019.

-In addition to Musgraves, confirmed guests were Jimmy Fallon, the Jonas Brothers, John Oliver, an uncredited actor Victor Joel Ortiz portraying Batman, Jason Sudeikis, Kwame Alexander, Sara Bareilles, Miles Brown, Ciara, Andy Cohen, Dan + Shay, Josh Groban, Mykal-Michelle Harris, H.E.R., Hoda Kotb, Lil Nas X, Blake Lively, John Mulaney, Pentatonix, Ben Platt, Jonathan Van Ness, Olivia Wilde and Sofia Carson.
+In addition to Musgraves, guests for the first season also included Jimmy Fallon, Jonas Brothers, John Oliver, Victor Joel Ortiz (uncredited) portraying Batman, Jason Sudeikis, Kwame Alexander, Sara Bareilles, Miles Brown, Ciara, Andy Cohen, Dan + Shay, Josh Groban, Mykal-Michelle Harris, H.E.R., Hoda Kotb, Lil Nas X, Blake Lively, John Mulaney, Pentatonix, Ben Platt, Jonathan Van Ness, Olivia Wilde and Sofia Carson.
 On March 29, 2021, HBO Max renewed the series for a second season.